-To support this detailed modelling, information on Ni emissions and release characteristics for the principal industrial Ni emission sources were provided by the Environment Agency (including data collated on sites regulated by Sheffield City Council and Rotherham Metropolitan Borough Council) and complemented by emissions data from the NAEI 2019.
-Emissions were released from 15 emission sources from one plant including 14 point sources and one area source.
+To support this detailed modelling, information on Ni emissions and release characteristics for the principal industrial Ni emission sources were provided by the Environment Agency (including data collated on sites regulated by Sheffield City Council and Rotherham Metropolitan Borough Council) and complemented by emissions data from the NAEI 2020.
+Emissions were released from 15 emission sources from one plant.
+The emissions from the plant were modelled to be released from 14 point sources and one area source.
 Terrain effects were included in the modelling based on OS Terrain 50.

 Figure 11.17 shows the modelled annual mean Ni concentration on a 50 m x 50 m grid resulting from the principal local industrial Ni source in the Sheffield area and including a background component from the annual modelling of Ni concentrations across the UK.
 The best representation of concentrations at the Sheffield Tinsley monitoring station was obtained as the sum of the modelled contribution from the principal local source and the background contribution.
-Good agreement between the modelled and measured values was obtained without the need to include contributions from reported or unreported emissions from other plant in the area.
-In part this reflects the improved emissions performance of some plants and closure of others.
+Due to the limited emissions data from the stockyards, the emission rate from this source was scaled based on the measurement data at the Tinsley monitoring station.

-The conclusions from this dispersion modelling study are that Ni concentrations in both Sheffield Urban Area and Yorkshire & Humberside zones in 2020 exceeded the Ni TV.
+The conclusions from this dispersion modelling study are that Ni concentrations in both Sheffield Urban Area and Yorkshire & Humberside zones in 2021 exceeded the Ni TV.